 Assignment 1: Not All Companies Are Viewed as Equal

 In the land of free trade the public does not view all industries as equal.
 Do you believe that is ethical?
 Do you believe that some industries are unfairly targeted?
-Should it be consumers’ choice to partake in products that are not healthy for them, or do those companies have an ethical obligation to protect people?
+Should it not be consumers’ choice to partake in products that are not healthy for them, or do those companies have an ethical obligation to protect people?
 In this assignment you will choose one (1) industry to write about.
-Possible industries to research could be tobacco, soda, alcohol, casinos, or candy companies, just to name a few.
+Ideas could include tobacco, soda, alcohol, casinos, or candy companies, just to name a few.

 Write a one and a half to two (1 ½ - 2) page paper in which you: